bgamari/ghc-wiki-import/status/gh-c-7.8.md

 ## Features that will definitely not make it

+- Trevor Elliot and Iavor Diatchki have implemented [GhcKinds/KindsWithoutData](ghc-kinds/kinds-without-data), but the implementation is still in flux.

 - [Overloaded record fields](records/overloaded-record-fields/plan), by Adam Gundry (GSOC).
 Not sure if this will be done.